technology-studio/eslint-config-txo-react/README.md

-# Eslint config ts react #
+# Eslint config for react #

-Eslint config ts react
+Eslint config for react